DeclanNelson178/fit-check-v1/README.md

 2. For the AI system to run on a local machines, users will need a `dependencies.zip` file that can be obtained by contacting fitcheckteam@gmail.com separately

 ### Download Instructions
-1. Users can download the application either by cloning the public repository under https://github.com/DeclanNelson178/fit-check-v1, or by extracting the relevant files as a zip file using the same url
+1. Users can download the application either by cloning the public repository under https://github.com/DeclanNelson178/fit-check-v1, or by extracting the repo as a zip file

 ### Installation/Run Instructions